Oh, Boo Hoo! Get Over it!

-And you may think that sounds "harsh" but it is actually the greatest kindness in the world.
+And while some may think that sounds "harsh" it is actually the greatest kindness in the world.

 And the same is true with adults.
 When you enable poor choices in a person's life, they will continue to keep making them - whether it is drug abuse, alcohol abuse, over-spending, poor financial planning, or whatever.

 And this applies on a governmental level as well as a personal one.
 When our government encourages consumption and discourages saving, it enables a lifestyle that, well, has nearly bankrupted our country.
 When you give hand-outs to your "needy siblings" you don't help them, you merely train them to be needy and depend on you for handouts.